OCamlPro/gnucobol-contrib/tools/cobjapi/readme.txt

 COBJAPI a GnuCOBOL interface (wrapper) for JAPI
 ===============================================

+- AWT:
-- AWT: this is the original Japi kernel, it uses the Abstract Window Toolkit (AWT).
+  This is the original Japi kernel, it uses the Abstract Window Toolkit (AWT).
   Japi was created by Dr. Merten Joost in 2003.

+- SWING:
-- SWING: the Japi 2 kernel was created by Vera Christ, Daniel Vivas Estevao and Maximilian Strauch in 2015.
-The SWING GUI toolkit providing more modern GUI elements and features.
+  The Japi 2 kernel was created by Vera Christ, Daniel Vivas Estevao and Maximilian Strauch in 2015.
+The SWING GUI toolkit provides more modern GUI elements and features.

 For more information please read the readme.txt files under AWT and SWING.